Skip to Content

 X

-This Hot Honey recipe is something you didn’t know you needed!
-It makes a perfect drizzle for fried chicken, biscuits, or even pizza.
+This homemade Hot Honey recipe is something you didn’t know you needed!
+It’s sweet, spicy, and makes the perfect drizzle for chicken, dips, vegetables, and even pizza.

 a spoon drizzling hot honey into a glass jar